 About Education & Humanities

-The Education & Humanities Department strives to provide exceptional learning experiences for all age levels, engaging the community through art and ideas.
+The Education & Humanities Department strives to provide exceptional learning experiences for all age levels, enriching the community through transformational arts and educational experiences.
 We do this through:

 - Annual Lecture Series

 - Adult classes in both the visual arts and humanities